yusufshihata/YOLOv1/README.md

 - Fully reimplemented from scratch
 - Trained on the Pascal VOC dataset
 - Custom loss function based on the original YOLOv1 formulation
-- Supports training and evaluation with visualization tools
+- Supports training, validation, and inference

 ## Installation
 ```sh